CustomerPOC/dspm-vnet-update/README.md

 ## Example Usage

-Example: Re-IP all DSPM VNets to 10.20.0.0/24
+Re-IP all DSPM VNets to 10.20.0.0/24

 ```shell
 ./dspm-vnet-change.ps1 -Cidr 10.20.0.0/24
 ```

-Example: Import a CSV and update DIG | DSPM VNets defined in the CSV.
+Import a CSV and update DIG | DSPM VNets defined in the CSV.

 ```shell
 ./dspm-vnet-change.ps1 -ImportFile ./example.csv
 ```

-Example: Import a CSV and update DIG | DSPM VNets defined in the CSV only when they match the specified regions.
+Import a CSV and update DIG | DSPM VNets defined in the CSV only when they match the specified regions.

 ```shell
 ./dspm-vnet-change.ps1 -ImportFile ./example.csv -Regions "eastus, eastus2"
 ```

-Example: Update all DIG | DSPM VNets prompting for the CIDR in each region.
+Update all DIG | DSPM VNets prompting for the CIDR in each region.

 ```shell
 ./dspm-vnet-change.ps1 -Prompt
 ```

-Example: Create VNets in specified regions.
+Create VNets in specified regions.

 ```shell
 ./dspm-vnet-change.ps1 -Cidr 10.20.0.0/24 -CreateVNet -Regions "canadaeast, centralus, eastus, eastus2"